Nuoc Cham is a fiery sauce used in Vietnam as we would use salt and pepper in the western world.

 Choose your chillies according to taste.
 I like to use Birdseye or Piri Piri chilies but I add 6 or 7 to gain that extra spice.

-As with most things these days there can be conflicting advice on how much chilies and garlic we should be eating.
-Truth be told garlic is great for medicinal purposes but not so good if you take part in any mediation practice this is because both garlic and chilies activate the nervous system.
+As with most things these days there can be conflicting advice on how much chillies and garlic we should be eating.
+Truth be told garlic is great for medicinal purposes but not so good if you take part in any mediation practice this is because both garlic and chillies activate the nervous system.
 Not good for that spiritual connection.

 This Nuoc Cham dipping sauce will have a medium sugar effect on your blood sugars.
 This means you should use a little with a good balance of vegetables and nutrient-dense foods.
 There are many other health benefits included in the sauce so it is a good option as a condiment.
 Especially when compared to store-bought sauces.

 Check out some more of my healthy Vietnamese Recipes:

 - 2 fresh red chilies

 - Remove the seeds from the chilies and roughly chop

 - Place into a mortar and pound them into a paste with a pestle